Community & voluntary controlled schools

 Right of appeal

 If a child is refused a place at a preferred school, they will have the right of appeal for that school.
 Parents must give their grounds of appeal in writing and will be given at least 20 school days to submit these to the local authority.
-Further information on appeals is available on the local authority's website.
+Further information can be found about appeals on the local authority’s website (www.bolton.gov.uk/admissions/school-admission-appeals).

 The admission authority provides for the admission of all children in the September following their fourth birthday.
 However, where a child has been offered a place at a school the child’s parents/carers can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which it was made.
 Alternatively, where parents wish, children may attend part time until later in the school year but not beyond the point at which they reach compulsory school age.